 The execution server is the link between the NAC / Data Manager server and the Agent Nodes, requests from the NAC / Data Manager to agents are sent via the Execution server.
 Additional execution servers can be added when working with complex networks, remote data centers or to scale out the solution.
-An execution server by default is configured to support 200 Agents, this figure could be higher if the workload for the agents is particularly low.
+An execution server by default is configured to up to 200 Agents in normal operation, this figure could be higher if the workload for the agents is particularly low.